hans-mayer/blog/_posts/2016-03-16-ntp-and-adsl.markdown

 And what is the practical significance ?

 If somebody is using NTP as a client in a network with ADSL connectivity it is always 5 ms behind the reference.
 Not important, but good to know.
+Of course this 5 ms happens only with a similar ADSL line I have.
+See this blog at the top.

 ### And the other way around